febos/GNRA/README.md

 The representative matches of the twelve recurrent backbone topology GNRA-tetraloop motif variants in PDB format

+### highres_filter

+The materials when applying 4.0 angstrom resolution threshold for PDB entries

+### reference_bias

+The materials when searching with alternative references (UMAC and UAA/GAN)

 ### files

 - **8VTW_CGAAAG.cif** - The six-residue reference in mmCIF format